aws-samples/amazon-ec2-native-infrastructure-security-workshop/docs/labsteps.md

 2. Picking a Security Group like the **Services Server Security Group** we can see the more traditional way of doing things.
 3. Checking the **Outbound** rules, we see the servers can talk to a range of IP’s, 65,536 to be precise.
 But there are only maybe 6-8 servers that they actually need to talk to.
 4. Well, if we copy the **Security Group ID** of the **PoC Web Server Security Group** we can start to reduce that number
 5.    **Edit** the **Outbound** set of rules for the **Services Server Security Group**.
-Delete the 10.0.0.0/16 rule and make a new rule with the Security Group name you copied.
+Delete the 10.0.0.0/16 rule.
+Then, make a new rule with the Security Group name you copied.
 6.    **Save** this and you’ll see the **Destination** of the rule now shows the Security Group you listed.
 7. You can **repeat** this by **Edit**ing and **Adding Rule**s for each security group you want to allow access to.

 In doing this, you’ve reduced the scope of internal traffic communication from 65,636 host down to 8\.
 Additionally, if you ever need to stand up more servers in these groups, they would be automatically accessible without intervention, as long as you put them in the same Security Group.
 On premise, you would either need to have Firewalls between all internal VLAN’s, Routers, and sites or complex Network ACL’s on every switch in your environment.
 This reduces the risk of threats, the risk of misconfiguration, and the operational burden all at once.

 ## When Security includes explicitly denying network access
-Let's improve on our network-based controls by using Network ACLs to prevent side-to-side movement in a granular way.
+Let's improve on our network-based controls by using Network ACLs to prevent lateral movement in a granular way.

 1. Security Groups are awesome at allowing access, but in **VPC** Services, **Network ACLs** are great at explicitly blocking them.
 2. For instance, if you wanted to make sure you explicitly blocked the Load Balancer in my WebApp from talking to my Database servers, you could **Create a network ACL**.
-3. I would name it “**LoadBalancerIsolation**” and put it in the **Web Application VPC**.
+3. You can name it “**LoadBalancerIsolation**” and put it in the **Web Application VPC**.
-4. After selecting the new network ACL, I would add an **Outbound Rule** by **Editing Outbound Rules**
+4. After selecting the new network ACL, add an **Outbound Rule** by **Editing Outbound Rules**
 5.    **Adding Rules** like these would block whatever Subnet you apply this to from talking to the Database Subnets but still allow access to the rest of the network, including the Web and Services VPC.
 Note that NACLs are evaluated in the specific order of their Rule #.
       * Rule #: **50**
       Of type **All Traffic**